This content is provided by Chambers. Learn more about our methodology

 Very well acquainted with the offshore market, having worked for several years as a partner in a leading firm in the Cayman Islands.
+The bulk of his work is BVI or Cayman Islands based.
 He maintains a diverse and dynamic commercial litigation practice and has strengths in banking and financial disputes, restructuring proceedings and cross-border fraud.

 Jonathan Hilliard QC

 Has an excellent reputation for trusts and commercial litigation work.
-His practice has led him to act in the Isle of Man, Gibraltar and the BVI, among other jurisdictions.
+His practice has led him to act in the Isle of Man, Gibraltar, the Channel Islands and the BVI, among other jurisdictions.

 Michael Furness QC